ambatshri/100-days-of-code/log.md

 **Today's Progress**: Attended 2 Day React Training Session by Vishal Dubey.
 Day 2 **Thoughts** Did a To-Do  project in React as a part of training session.
 Along with another task in which the app needs to be breaked down into components.
 The task allowed us to start thinking in react.

+### Day 6: June 4, Tuesday

+**Today's Progress**: Finished Redux challenges on freecodecamp.
+**THoughts** After performing the challenges in freecodecamp, got a better understanding on reducers, action creators and actions in redux.
+After finishing the Redux challeges, just had a glance at React & Redux on freecodecamp's first challenge.